- Practice Areas

 Seeking guidance through legal challenges?
 Let us navigate the complexities together and find solutions tailored to your needs.

-Assault is defined under section 265 of Canada’s Criminal Code as the deliberate application of force against someone, either directly or indirectly, against their will.
-A person can be prosecuted for assault with a deadly weapon or assault causing bodily harm according to section 267 of the Code if they:
+Assault is defined under Section 265 of Canada’s Criminal Code as the deliberate application of force against someone, either directly or indirectly, without their consent.
+A person can be prosecuted for assault with a deadly weapon or assault causing bodily harm under Section 267 of the Code if they:

 Anyone who uses a weapon or an imitation of a weapon to knowingly exert force or threaten to apply force to someone else can be accused of assaulting that person with a weapon.
 Assault with a weapon might be as simple as throwing a cellphone at someone.
-In the event of assault causing serious bodily harm, the assault must result in physical harm to the victim.
-The injury must interfere with the victim’s wellbeing or comfort significantly.
+In the case of assault causing serious bodily harm, the assault must result in physical harm to the victim.
+The injury must significantly interfere with the victim’s well-being or comfort.

 Section 2 of the Code defines weapons as any object used, intended to be used, or designed to be used to:

-Here are a few examples of weapons used in many cases of assault with a weapon:
+Here are a few examples of weapons commonly used in cases of assault with a weapon:

 Assault with a weapon is considered a hybrid offence.
-The Crown Attorney will decide whether the crime will be classified as a somewhat less serious summary conviction or an indictable offence, which is more serious and carries severe consequences.
-The circumstances of the assault, such as the use of a weapon or the severity of the injuries inflicted, will be taken into account when making this determination.
+The Crown Attorney will decide whether the crime will be classified as a less serious summary conviction or as an indictable offence, which is more serious and carries severe consequences.
+The circumstances of the assault—such as the use of a weapon or the severity of the injuries inflicted—will be taken into account when making this determination.
 An assault with a weapon in a domestic context will likely require a bail hearing.
-Upon release, the individual will be subjected to certain bail conditions i.e. prohibiting contact with the victim.
+Upon release, the individual will be subjected to certain bail conditions, such as a prohibition on contacting the victim.

 Anyone convicted or found guilty of assault with a weapon can face a maximum penalty of 18 months in jail for a summary conviction.
-If the accused is found guilty of a more serious criminal offence, he or she faces a maximum sentence of ten years imprisonment.
+If the accused is found guilty of a more serious indictable offence, they face a maximum sentence of ten years’ imprisonment.
 Discuss your options with your criminal defence lawyer to determine the best possible outcome for your case.
-The court will be more understanding of your circumstances as a first-time offender.
-Expect to receive a stiffer sentence if it is not your first offence.
+The court may be more understanding of your circumstances if you are a first-time offender.
+However, you can expect to receive a harsher sentence if it is not your first offence.

-If the Crown prosecutor finds you guilty, he or she will need to prove the following without a reasonable doubt:
+If the Crown prosecutor seeks a conviction, they must prove the following beyond a reasonable doubt:

-Even if the victim gave their consent, the public policy stipulates that using weapons in a consensual scenario is not justified in cases of assault with a weapon.
-As a result, “consent,” a plausible defence to an assault simpliciter allegation, will not be a viable defence in such cases.
+Even if the victim gave their consent, public policy stipulates that using weapons in a consensual scenario is not justified in cases of assault with a weapon.
+As a result, “consent,” which may be a plausible defence to a simple assault allegation, will not be a viable defence in such cases.

 With so many criminal defence lawyers in Toronto, you might be wondering why you should choose Kahlon Law to represent you in an assault with a weapon case.
 Here are a few reasons to choose us:

-If you are prosecuted for an assault with a weapon or an assault causing bodily harm, the consequences can be life-changing.
+If you are prosecuted for assault with a weapon or assault causing bodily harm, the consequences can be life-changing.
 It can result in a permanent criminal record and jail time.
-It could also affect your reputation or result in a rejection of your application for citizenship.
-To ensure that you have the best possible chance at having the charges dropped or getting a lighter sentence, contact Kahlon law today to book your case review!
+It could also affect your reputation or lead to the rejection of your application for citizenship.
+To ensure you have the best possible chance of having the charges dropped or receiving a lighter sentence, contact Kahlon Law today to book your case review!

 Seeking guidance through legal challenges?
 Let us navigate the complexities together and find solutions tailored to your needs.